Pfizer says earliest COVID-19 vaccine application to U.S. regulators would be after election | Health

 Pfizer says earliest COVID-19 vaccine application to U.S. regulators would be after election

-Pfizer Inc said on Friday it may file for U.S. authorization of the COVID-19 vaccine it is developing with German partner BioNTech in late November, making it unlikely a vaccine will be available before the U.S. election as President Donald Trump has promised.
-Pfizer said that it may say if the vaccine is effective as soon as this month based on its 40,000 person clinical trial but that it also needs safety data that will not be available until November at the earliest.
+Pfizer Inc said on Friday it could file for U.S. authorization of the COVID-19 vaccine it is developing with German partner BioNTech as early as late November, suggesting that it's possible a vaccine could be available in the United States this year.
+That timeline makes it unlikely a vaccine will be available before the U.S. election as President Donald Trump has promised.
+Pfizer said that it may say if the vaccine is effective as soon as this month based on its 40,000 people clinical trial but that it also needs safety data that will not be available until next month.

 The Pfizer news, published in a letter from its chief executive on its website, lifted the U.S. stock market and the company's shares.
 Shares were up slightly in rival vaccine maker Moderna Inc, which is close to Pfizer in its vaccine development.
 "So let me be clear, assuming positive data, Pfizer will apply for Emergency Authorization Use in the U.S. soon after the safety milestone is achieved in the third week of November," Pfizer Chief Executive Albert Bourla said.